googleapis/java-bigtable-hbase/quickstart.md

 Set `google.bigtable.mirroring.concurrent-writes` to `true` to enable concurrent Buffered Mutator mode (defaults to false).

+## Client-side timestamping
+HBase and Bigtable assign row version (timestamp) based on server-side time for mutations (unless version was explicitly assigned by the client).
+The Mirroring Client issues writes to underlying databases a few milliseconds apart and performing mutations without version assigned on the client side will cause inconsistencies between databases.
+To mitigate some of those issues a client-side timestamping is available in the Mirroring Client.
+When client-side timestamping is enabled the Mirroring Client will automatically add a timestamp based on client's machine's time to every `Put` object passed to the Mirroring Client.
+Client-side timestamps assigned by `Table`s and `BufferedMutator`s created by one `Connection` are always increasing, even if system clock is moved backwards, for example by NTP or manually by the user.
+Be aware that client-side timestamping modifies only `Put`s - `Delete`s, `Increment`s and `Append`s are not affected by this setting and will cause inconsistencies between databases.
+Client-side timestamping, if enabled, can use two modes - `inplace` and `copy`. `inplace` mode modifies provided `Put`s in-place, which is efficient but is not correct is the user reuses `Put` objects between calls.
+When `Put`s are reused the `copy` mode should be used - it will create a copy of each `Put` before assigning a timestamp and provided object can be safely reused in subsequent calls (please note that mutations passed to Mirroring Client are also used asynchronously and this safety guarantee is only provided if synchronous mode is enabled).
+Client-side timestamping is enabled by default in `inplace` mode.
+Use `google.bigtable.mirroring.enable-default-client-side-timestamps` property to disable it or change the mode.

+Place read a warning in `Caveats - Timestamps` section to decide which mode fits you use case best.

 ## Configuration options
 - `google.bigtable.mirroring.primary-client.connection.impl` - a name of Connection class that should be used to connect to primary database.
 It is used as hbase.client.connection.impl when creating connection to primary database.
 Set to `default` to use default HBase connection class.
 Required.